gpriyankav/datafun-01-getting-started/README.md

 1. Check the file extension (e.g., .py) to see what types of files are included.

 ## Task 10.
-Execute Python Scripts
+Execute Python Scripts - Done

 1. Click on the about.py file to open it for editing.
 1. Can you figure out how to run the Python file?
 Hint: look for a "play" icon ▶️.